 39. Cross the street like a champion.

-Crossing the street in Vietnam is not for the faint of heart.
+Crossing the streets in Vietnam is not for the faint of heart.
 It’s one of the most intense things to do as a first-timer in Vietnam, especially during high traffic times.

 It’s like playing the game of chicken.
 Who will win – you or the vehicle?
 About 99% of the time, large vehicles, cars, and motorbikes will not stop for pedestrians at a crosswalk.
 The crosswalks are more of “a suggestion” to use, but many people cross anywhere they need to.

 Below are our tips on how to cross any street in Vietnam: